University Library

 The Library is offering interactive online seminars as well as classroom training.

-Our interactive online seminars (webinars) are conducted via zoom and are designed for beginners as well as advanced users. no registration is required for on-site training; simply come to the library at the designated time.
+Our interactive online seminars (webinars) are conducted via zoom and are designed for beginners as well as advanced users.
+No registration is required for on-site training; simply come to the library at the designated time.

 Requirement